InkyZima/CultureAI/RASPBERRY_PI_SETUP.md

 If you encounter any issues:

 1. **Connection issues**: Make sure your API key is correct and that your Raspberry Pi has internet access.
+You may have to add host='0.0.0.0' to socketio.run

 2. **ImportError**: Ensure that all dependencies are installed correctly.